tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

   almost same as above but:

-  - function has to be invoked to get the 1st stream value<br>
+  - iteration function has to be called to get the 1st stream value<br>
     (in `Stream.iterate` initial value is the 1st stream value)
   - stream value doesn't have to be equal to new state<br>
     (in `Stream.iterate` new state is current stream value)